Epic’s antitrust case against Apple’s App Store monopoly

 — Jordan Oloman (@JordanOloman) August 13, 2020

-Apple responded by deleting the game from the iOS App Store.
+Apple responded by deleting the game from the iOS app store.
 Apple said, “Today, Epic Games took the unfortunate step of violating the App Store guidelines that are applied equally to every developer and designed to keep the store safe for our users.
 As a result, the Fortnite app has been removed from the store.
 Epic enabled a feature in its app which was not reviewed or approved by Apple, and they did so with the express intent of violating App Store guidelines regarding in-app payments that apply to every developer who sells digital goods or services.”

 Apple suggested that Epic Games pushing for a “special arrangement does not change the fact that these guidelines create a level playing field for all developers and make the store safe for all users.”
 But Apple said it would work with Epic to resolve the violations so Fortnite can return to the app store.